 The minimum credit score for an FHA loan is 580; however, many people do not qualify for this score.
 A score of 620 is more likely to get you fully approved.
 A credit score of 580 means your interest rate will be much higher, and additional compensating factors will be required.
 Improving your credit score to 640 or 660 will lower interest rates.

 FHA debt ratios vary based on multiple factors.
 But, the max total debt ratio is 56.9%.
 This is where you need to speak with your mortgage lender about your credit report!

 What’s the down payment amount for an FHA loan?

 You will need a minimum of 3.5% of the purchase price as a down payment.
 For example, if the house is $200k, you will need to put down $7000.

 Lagniappe FHA Info:

 - Your downpayment can come from grant or bond assistance or a family member!
-Check with your lender to see if you qualify for any of the programs the state of Louisiana or any parishes offer.
+Check with your lender to see if you qualify for any programs the state of Louisiana or parishes offer.

 - If your parents want to gift you the downpayment money, that’s perfectly fine too.

 - If you use an FHA loan, you will have to pay upfront mortgage insurance added to the loan amount and monthly mortgage insurance.
-Your local lender knows this and should factor that in when creating your home buying budget.
+Your local lender should factor that in when creating your home-buying budget.

-- When using this loan type, you can ask for up to 6% of the seller’s purchase price in closing costs assistance.
+- You can ask for up to 6% of the seller’s purchase price in closing costs assistance when using this loan type.
 Your lender and real estate agent should help you figure out how much you need to ask for.
 You don’t get to keep any extra money that isn’t used.